hyperswine/Arcboot/README.md

 A set of utilities including a bootloader for riscv and arm.
 Comes in the form of a single executable.

 - the source code contains multiple executable targets.
 One for the main `arcutils` and another for the `arcboot` bootloader itself
+- build arcutils first, then use that to build, run and test arcboot

 ## Features